redis/redis-doc/topics/latency.md

 2 MB pages, the probability a page is modified during a background save operation is 512 times higher than with 4 KB pages.
-The actual memory required for a background save therefore increases a lot, especially if the write traffic is truely random, with poor locality.
+The actual memory required for a background save therefore increases a lot, especially if the write traffic is truly random, with poor locality.
-With huge pages, using twice the memory while saving is not anymore a theorical incident.
+With huge pages, using twice the memory while saving is not anymore a theoretical incident.
 It may really happen.

 Latency due to AOF and disk I/O
 -------------------------------